edumenu/grocery-list/README.md

 ## Grocery Tracker

 This is a MERN stack application that can track your grocery list for a week.
-The idea of this applciation is to sum up a list of all grocery items while shopping to make sure you don't exceed the amount budgeted for and at the end of the week, you have a picture of items you purchased throughout the week.
+The idea of this application is to sum up a list of all grocery items while shopping to make sure you don't exceed the amount budgeted for and at the end of the week, you have a picture of items you purchased throughout the week.
 Here's a live project https://grocery-tracker-react.herokuapp.com/

 ## Project Status